Back to main page...

 UP/DOWN or Datawheel used to increment/decrement the selected parameter.

-In edit page the datawheel and these buttons can be used for different purposes: it can scroll the cursor, the step view, can change the value and it can be used to select the parameter/trigger layer.
+In EDIT page the datawheel and these buttons can be used for different purposes: it can scroll the cursor, the step view, can change the value and it can be used to select the parameter/trigger layer.

 SCRUB if active, the sequencer position can be shifted with the datawheel (smoothly!).
 Currently only the forward direction is supported!